rancher/rancher-docs/docs/reference-guides/monitoring-v2-configuration/receivers.md

 ### Enabling the Telegram Receiver for Rancher Managed Clusters

-The Telegram receiver is not a native receiver and must be enabled before it can be used.
-You can enable the Telegram receiver for a Rancher managed cluster by going to the Apps page and installing the rancher-alerting-drivers app with the Telegram option selected.
+The Telegram receiver is not a native receiver.
+You must enable it before it can be used.
+You can enable the Telegram receiver for a Rancher-managed cluster by going to the **Apps** page and installing the `rancher-alerting-drivers` app with the **Telegram** option selected:

 1. In the upper left corner, click **☰ > Cluster Management**.
 1. On the **Clusters** page, go to the cluster where you want to install `rancher-alerting-drivers` and click **Explore**.